-FDA approves new test for Chagas diseaseNovember 26th, 2011 in Diseases, Conditions, Syndromes /
+FDA approves new test for Chagas diseaseNovember 26, 2011 By Amina Khan in Medicine & Health / Diseases, Conditions, Syndromes

 The Food and Drug Administration has approved Abbott Laboratories' ESA test for Chagas disease, which could be a useful tool in protecting the nation's blood supply from contamination.